+Dino: Lee, when did you find out about your HIV status?
 Lee: I was adamant about getting my HIV status checked on a regular basis.
 On March 16, 2012, I tested negative.
 Then, in May of 2012 my test results came back positive.
 I knew it had been my boyfriend who infected me.
 I later learned he had been HIV positive and was not taking medication and had not bothered to tell me about it.
 I was advised that I should press charges and, hesitantly, I did.
 It was the right thing to do.

+Dino: What happened to your ex?
 Lee: He is serving a 5-year sentence.
 I would have been cool with his HIV status if he had been honest.
 I don’t have an issue with the disease.
 I would have known how to protect myself.

 Dino: What is your message to folks having unsafe sex?
 Lee: They are damn fools!
 They are playing Russian roulette; they are playing with their lives and that of their sexual partners.

+Dino: When did you figure out you were gay?
 Lee: When I was 16 I knew it.
 I went to my mother and told her.
 A mother almost always knows.

+Dino: How did your immediate family take this news?
 Lee: My mother was supportive from the beginning.
 My father struggled with it for about four years.
 I think one of the main reasons was that he wanted grandchildren from me.
 But when I was about 20 he told me he accepted me as I was.

+Dino: Did you also come out in school?
+What were the repercussions?
 Lee: I came out in school around 11th or 12th grade.
 It was definitely not easy for me.
 On a daily basis I was bullied in one way or another.
 There was name calling and physical harm all the way to the vandalizing of my car.
 Being bullied was just a part of my every day.

+Dino: What do you advise youngsters to do if they are realizing they may be gay, lesbian, bisexual or transgender?
 Lee: My advice is to seek out their parents or an adult they trust.
 I would not advise them to go public or share the information with their schools until they feel safe and comfortable.
 They will know when the time is right.

+Dino: Do you have plans to contribute to anti-bullying campaigns as you did with GLAAD and promote safe sex, possibly even do talks in schools?
 Lee: Definitely!
 I know what it is like to be bullied.
 I know what it is like to live with HIV.
 I can help and I want to.

+Dino: What are your future plans in the television industry?
 Lee: I want to have my own television show and highlight what it is like being gay in the south.
 I think I have a good story to tell.

+Dino: One last question: where did the nickname “Uncle Poodle” come from?
 Lee: From Alana.
 She calls all gay men “my poodles” and I am her Uncle Poodle.